Your cart is currently empty!

 The Czub brothers successfully grow their grain operation to >2,500 acres of corn, soybeans, hay and straw, before a tornado demolishes their Schaghticoke farm and base for all operations.
 End 20th century.

-Renovations take shape, but DGFB is still faced with labor and supply chain issues and financing hurdles due to pandemic related concerns.
-Rachel and Sean purchase a camper and move their baby, dog, horses, and cats to Moreau to undertake a full farmhouse renovation, shop rebuild, and brewery build almost entirely on their own.
+As renovations begin to take shape, Dancing Grain Farm Brewery faces ongoing challenges—from labor shortages and supply chain disruptions to financing hurdles stemming from the pandemic.
+Undeterred, Rachel and Sean go all in: they purchase a camper and move their baby, dog, horses, and cats to Moreau, taking on a full farmhouse renovation, shop rebuild, and brewery construction—nearly all with their own hands and hard work.

 We are a second-generation farming family producing specialty grain crops for the craft beverage industry.